Oasis Academy (Nevada)

 Oasis Academy Charter School is a charter school in Fallon, Nevada.
 It covers grades K-12.

 It was established in 2011.
-By 2015 the school had up to grade 10, with a student count of 500.
+By 2015, the school had up to grade 10, with a student count of 500.
 In 2017 its enrollment was 160.

-By 2022 it was located in a more than 100000 sqft former Walmart.
-Old Fallon LLC was the previous owner of the facility, The school purchased the facility on April 25 of that year.
+By 2022, it was located in a more than 100000 sqft former Walmart.
+Old Fallon LLC was the previous owner of the facility.
+The school purchased the facility on April 25 of that year.

+High School

+In the summer of 2024, the school opened a high school, just north of the original building.
+There are currently 4 core classes, consisting of English, Math, History, and Science.
+This building served as a new host for High School Students replacing the college campus they once shared their classes with.

 Athletics

-In 2017 the school held athletic events at county and municipal athletic facilities, as the school itself lacked such facilities.
+In 2017, the school hosted athletic events at county and municipal athletic facilities, as the school itself did not have such facilities.